anoelsm/anoelsm.github.io/modelling_phytoplankton_communities.md

 	<li>What’s different about the P data structure from our earlier, single-species NPZ model?</li>
 	<li>Which phytoplantkon “peaks” first and why?</li>
 	<li>Which phytoplantkon ultimately reaches the highest abundance, and what two elements of its physiology account for this?</li>
+	<li>Is it possible for both phytoplankton to coexist at the same time?</li>
 </ul>
 </details>